Are you in a long-distance relationship this Valentine’s Day? Are you looking for ideas to enjoy the holiday in a non-traditional way?

 It just plain sucks.

 I can’t promise to make Valentine’s Day the best day ever.
-It will still hurt to be away from your loved one, BUT we can make it less miserable.
+It will still hurt to be away from your loved one, BUT we can make it less miserable with these fun activities.

 Long-distance relationships are STILL relationships, and they need attention too.
 Let’s give Valentine’s Day a brand new look: a Long-Distance Look.